berndporr/iirj/README.md

 Highpass, lowpass, bandpass and bandstop as Butterworth, Bessel and Chebyshev Type I/II.

-You can also provide your own filter coefficients, for example calculated by scipy and then create your custom IIR filter with the `SOSCascade` class.
+You can also calculate the filter coefficients with Python's scipy and then create your custom IIR filter.
-See the `elliptic` subdirectory for a demo.
+See the `elliptic-demo` subdirectory.

 It's based on the IIR1 library [https://github.com/berndporr/iir1] which in turn is based on Vinnie Falco's DSPFilters [https://github.com/vinniefalco/DSPFilters].